lara-martin/NLP-class/homeworks/grad.md

 ### Paper Topics

-Please select a topic from the three listed below.
-With consultation of the instructors, you may propose your own, separate topic.
+Please select a topic from the ones listed below.
+With consultation of the instructor, you may propose your own topic.

 ####  Hierarchical/Advanced Language Modeling
 For this topic, you will examine advanced and/or hierarchical approaches to language modeling.
 Examples